 If there is a personality listed for your fixture, the simplest thing to do is to update the complete personality library as described in the next section.

-Download the current Titan personality library by clicking on Titan Fixture Library at the personality website home screen, or the disk icon in the Cache column for any fixture.
+Download the current Titan personality library by clicking on Titan Fixture Library at the personality website home screen.
 Alternatively you can get this file by clicking on the Download link at the top of the screen, then clicking on Titan Fixture Library.

 Updating will overwrite any custom personalities you have stored in the library.
 To avoid this, store your custom personalities in the user personalities folder (see next section for details).

-Copy the downloaded file TitanFixtureLibrary.exe onto a USB pen drive and plug in to the console.
+- Copy the downloaded file TitanFixtureLibrary.exe onto a USB stick and plug in to the console.

 The console caches the FixtureLibrary folder into memory when the Patch option is first used, so you need to restart the console software (from the Tools menu) to ensure new fixture personalities are loaded.